Chanchal-D/ai-agents-for-beginners/06-building-trustworthy-agents/README.md

 **Tone and Style:**

-- Maintain a friendly, professional, and approachable demeanor in all interactions with customers.
+- Maintain a friendly, professional, and approachable demeanour in all interactions with customers.
 - Ensure that all communication is clear, informative, and tailored to the customer's specific needs and inquiries.

 **User Interaction Instructions:**